Constraints on nonlocality in networks from no-signaling and independence: NSI constraints

-It is worthwhile discussing the connection between our approach and the ``inflation technique'' presented in Ref. \cite{wolfe}.
+It is worthwhile discussing the connection between our approach and the ``inflation technique'' presented in Refs.~\cite{wolfe,navascues}.
 There, the main focus is on using inflated networks for deriving constraints on correlations achievable with classical resources.
-In this case, information can be readily copied, so that sources can send the same information to several parties.
-This is however not possible here, as no-signaling resources cannot be perfectly cloned in general \cite{barrett}.
+In \jd{that} case, information can be readily copied, so that sources can send the same information to several parties.
+Ultimately, this allows for a full characterization of correlations achievable with classical resources \cite{wolfe}.
+Copying information is however not possible in our case, as no-signalling resources cannot be perfectly cloned in general \cite{barrett}.
 Hence only inflated networks with bipartite sources can be considered in our case, such as the hexagon.
-A more detailed discussion of these ideas can be found in Section V.D of \cite{wolfe}, where the idea of using inflation to limit no-signaling correlations in networks is mentioned.
+A discussion of these ideas can be found in Section V.D of \cite{wolfe}, where the idea of using inflation to limit no-signalling correlations in networks is mentioned.
+Here, we derive explicitly bounds that all correlations satisfying the NSI constraints, whether quantum of post-quantum, have to satisfy\jd{, and identify the physical principle behind them}.

 Finally, the choice of the hexagon inflation deserves a few words.
-As seen from Fig. 1(b), it is judicious to consider inflated networks forming a ring, with a number of parties that is a multiple of three.
+As seen from Fig.~\ref{fig:threeparties}(b), it is judicious to consider inflated networks forming a ring, with a number of parties that is a multiple of three.
 Intuitively this should enforce the strongest constraints on the correlations of the inflated network; in particular, all single and two-body marginals are fixed by the correlations of the triangle.
-This would not be the case when considering inflations to ring networks with a different number of parties.
+This would not be the case when considering inflations to ring networks with a \jd{number of parties that is not divisible by three.}